cosminbasca/asyncrpc/README.md

 Thanks a lot to
 ---------------
-* [University of Zurich](http://www.ifi.uzh.ch/ddis.html) and the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx) are generously funding our research on graph processing and the development of this package.
+* [University of Zurich](http://www.ifi.uzh.ch/ddis.html) and the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx) for generously funding the research that led to this software.